jmhammond/mathsquirrel.com/content/322/closures/index.md

 ## Submitting

-Send me an email with your source file.
+Post your source file to the assignment in Blackboard.
 If there's necessary (nonstandard) headers or supplemental files, be sure to include them.
 Please also tell me how you compiled your assignment (maven, g++, javac) if relevant.